Client Cache

 Synchronizing Data With Cluster Cache

-Despite an easy Plug & Play setup, we can not ignore the fact that the client cache holds a copy of cluster cache data.
-Changes made to the data in a cluster cache should be propagated to the client cache.
-Multiple client caches running with either InProc or OutProc mode may exist for a given cluster cache.
-Data changes made by the client application are performed on the client cache instance to which the application is connected.
-Therefore, this instance of the client cache is automatically synchronized.
-However, other instances of the client cache are unaware of these changes.
-The changes made to cluster cache data are synchronized with these client cache instances through a background data synchronization mechanism explained below:
+Despite an easy Plug & Play setup, we can not ignore the fact that the Client Cache holds a copy of cluster cache data.
+Changes made to the data in a cluster cache should be propagated to the Client Cache.
+Multiple Client Caches running with either InProc or OutProc mode may exist for a given cluster cache.
+Data changes made by the client application are performed on the Client Cache instance to which the application is connected.
+Therefore, this instance of the Client Cache is automatically synchronized.
+However, other instances of the Client Cache are unaware of these changes.
+The changes made to cluster cache data are synchronized with these Client Cache instances through a background data synchronization mechanism explained below for both Regular and Full-data Client Cache:

-When data is added to the client cache, it registers data change notification with the cluster cache for the given data.
+When data is added to the Client Cache, it registers a data change notification with the cluster cache for the given data.

 CacheItem

-This worker thread running in the client cache polls for the data changes every 10 seconds if it has not received any notification from the cluster cache to handle the cases where it may have missed a notification due to connectivity loss between the client cache and cluster cache.
+This worker thread polls for the data change after every 10 seconds.
+If it has not received any notification from the cluster cache.

-This powerful synchronization mechanism makes sure that the client applications are always served with the latest data from the client cache with added performance and scalability.
+This powerful synchronization mechanism ensures that the client applications are always served with the latest data from the Client Cache with enhanced performance and scalability.

 Synchronization Modes